 Understanding Mortgage Closing Costs

 You’ve purchased your new home, secured a mortgage and are ready to close.
-Are you ready for closing costs?
+But are you prepared for closing costs?
 Closing costs are often overlooked – especially by first-time homebuyers.

 You don’t want to be financially unprepared to cover the full costs of closing.
-As a general rule of thumb, Capital 360 Mortgage recommends setting aside approximately 1.5% of your purchase price to cover all the costs you’ll be faced with at closing.
+As a general rule of thumb, Capital 360 Mortgage recommends setting aside approximately 1.5% of your purchase price to cover all the costs you’ll face at closing.

 Costs before closing